gabber-dev/gabber/README.md

 - Create reusable logic and implementations
 - Abstract complex behaviors into simple, modular units

-This helps keep your main app graphs clean, composable, and easier to maintain.
+Subgraphs help keep your main app graphs clean, composable, and easier to maintain.

+### State Machine

+A State Machine controls the flow of your app by moving between defined states based on parameters.

-### State Machines
+State Machines are made up of:
-The Gabber platform includes a State Machine system for orchestrating service workflows.

-#### Key Concepts
-**Parameters**

-State Machines have parameters that affect the behavior of states (e.g., voice style, model choice).

-**States**

-States define distinct phases of your application flow.
-You can chain states starting with an initial state connected directly from the State Machine block.

-**State Transitions**

-Transition nodes control movement between states based on conditions or events.

-**Transition Node Logic**

-Transition nodes act as AND gates — all connected conditions must be satisfied before transitioning.
-You can create OR gates by running two transition nodes in parallel into the same target state.

-#### Example Flow

-1. Start with an Initial State node *Greeting*.
-2. Add a second State called *Capture*.
-3. Add a State Transition Node between *Greeting* and *Capture* for a specific input (e.g., Parameter_0 triggered).
-4. When Parameter_0 is triggered, the state machine will transition to *Capture*.
+- **Parameters** — variables that the state machine listens to
-5. Using an EnumSwitch, I can trigger downstream changes based on the Current State.
-6. Optionally, add parallel transition nodes to allow multiple triggers for the same state.
+- **States** — distinct phases in your application flow, starting from an initial state
+- **State Transitions** — nodes that determine when to move from one state to another based on Parameters
+- **Transition Logic** — transitions act as AND gates by default, and can be combined in parallel to create OR logic

-This setup makes it easy to design branching, conditional logic for your AI-powered workflows.
+State Machines make it easy to design branching, conditional logic for AI-powered workflows.

 ## Anatomy